Logo: Bauhaus-University Weimar

 • practical examination, personal interview and presentation of up to 10 original design work samples which you please bring to the interview.

 The aptitude test committee of the degree programme makes a preselection after reviewing the solution of the homework.
 Those who make it to the shortlist will be invited to the further aptitude test and take part in a personal interview, to which please bring up to 10 original design works.
-Further details on the aptitude test are regulated by the aptitude test regulations (only available in German language).
+Further details on the aptitude test are regulated by the aptitude test regulations (Accessible document) (only available in German language).

 Language requirements: